jean2ai/jean2/README.md

 You already have Cursor, Copilot, and Claude Code.
 Why run your own agent server?

+- **No baked-in behavior.** Every AI coding agent ships with hidden system prompts you can't change.
+Claude Code has a long system prompt buried in the npm package.
+Cursor has behavior rules that override your preferences.
+Jean2 ships with none of that.
+The system prompt is composed from files you control.
+Every layer is visible and replaceable.

+- **Everything is opt-in.** By default, Jean2 is a blank slate.
+You build the agent you want, layer by layer.
+Turn on memory.
+Turn on skills.
+Turn on session search.
+Or don't.
+Your call.

 - **You bring the keys, you keep the data.** Runs on your machine.
 No telemetry, no vendor lock-in, no subscription to a single AI company.

-- **Tools, not prompts.** Give your agent real capabilities: file operations, shell commands, web browsing, API calls.
-Tools are TypeScript.
-Write your own in minutes.
-- **Your agent, your rules.** System prompts, tools, skills, and memory are files on disk.
+- **Files on disk.** System prompts, tools, skills, and memory are all files.
 Version control them, share them, delete them.
-No hidden behavior.
+No vector database, no embedding pipeline, no hidden layers.

+- **An agent that evolves.** Not through fine-tuning.
+Through taking notes.
+Memory, skills, and session search accumulate over time.
+Your agent on day 30 is smarter than your agent on day 1.
+The model didn't change.
+The files got richer.

 ---